DenizParlak/Zeus/README.md

 Zeus has been written in bash script using AWS-CLI and it works in Linux/UNIX and OSX.

-Make sure that the AWS-CLI tool is installed on the system and profile is configured (aws configure).
+~~Make sure that the AWS-CLI tool is installed on the system and profile is configured (aws configure).~~

+### Update:

+pip & aws-cli checking functions are added based on operating system.

+# Screenshots

 ![alt text](https://i.hizliresim.com/ERrgDZ.jpg)